 - Connect 4

 Board games provide an amazing chance for some much needed bonding time.
-While it is obviously not a requirement, maybe you could make it a rule for all family members to turn off their phones and keep the TV off while you play.
+Even though is not a requirement, you could make it a rule for all family members to turn off their phones and keep the TV off while you play.
 You’d be amazed at how much fun you have with those who matter the most.

 Make sure you visit your local Target the Monday after Easter.
-And maybe even for the following few days.
+Actually, you should do this for the following few days.
 I have made it a habit to do this for many years now and it has paid off.

 What happens is, stores start to slowly but surely offering some % off those seasonal items they have left.
 I use this opportunity to re-stock our candy drawer.
-But also to purchase nonperishable items for later use.
+And to purchase nonperishable items for later use.

 Most stores have this kind of clearance event after every holiday.
 However, I have found Target to have the best, biggest selection and better discounts than anyone around.